Liu Hao (shot putter): Career

 Based in Beijing, Liu began to establish himself at national level in his early twenties.
 A personal best of in 1990 was followed by an improvement to in 1992 – a mark which ranked him second at the Chinese Athletics Championships to Ma Yongfeng and placed him within the top 100 globally that year.
 He had his breakthrough on the international scene the following year.
 He progressively improved his best over the 1993 season, culminating in a lifetime best throw of to win the title at the 7th National Games of China.
 After this first victory at national level, he was selected for the 1993 Asian Athletics Championships and won the gold medal there, beating runner-up Bilal Saad Mubarak by a margin of nearly 80 cm.
 His season's best placed him within the top forty in the world and made him the top ranked Asian shot putter for the year.

 Liu continued to dominate both nationally and regionally into the 1994 season.
 He won for the first time at the Chinese Championships with a throw over nineteen metres, then outdid both national rival Xie Shengying and Uzbekistan's Sergey Rubtsov at the 1994 Asian Games in Hiroshima to take another international gold medal.
-The winning throw of was an Asian Games record and the first time the winner had cleared nineteen metres (this mark stood until the 2006 edition).
+The winning throw of was an Asian Games record and the first time the winner had cleared nineteen metres (this mark stood until 2006).
 Rubtsov led the Asian rankings that year, but Liu was Asia's next best performer.
 He defended his national title in 1995 and 1996, as well as winning at the national indoor meet in the latter year.
 Though still ranked in the top 80 in the world, he dropped behind Asian rivals Rubtsov and Mubarak during this period.